gabegomez014/bioInformatics/nucCount/readme.md

 and Thymine (T).

-Problem: Given, a DNA string "dna", where dna <= (1000 nucleobase molecules), return four integers in a list, where each index represents "A", "C", "G", and "T", in that order.
+Problem: Given, a DNA string "dna", where dna <= (1000 nucleobase molecules), return four integers in a list (or with spaces between them), where each index represents "A", "C", "G", and "T", in that order.

 Solutions:
 - C: Incomplete